openSUSE/news-o-o/_posts/2014-08-12-command-line-tuesdays-part-eight.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-08-12 11:17:41+00:00
 layout: post
 link: https://news.opensuse.org/2014/08/12/command-line-tuesdays-part-eight/
+slug: command-line-tuesdays-part-eight
-title: "Command Line Tuesdays - Part Eight"
+title: Command Line Tuesdays - Part Eight
+wordpress_id: 18424
 categories:
 - Distribution
 ---

 Yo yo, geekos!
 Here we are, for the final chapter of our CLT hangout.
 Today, we'll be talking about job control through which we'll learn how to control processes running on our computer!

 <!-- more -->